Hyrtwol/Mimir/doc/command_line_tools/odin.md

 	-terse-errors
 		Prints a terse error message without showing the code on that line and the location in that line.

+	-json-errors
+		Prints the error messages as json to stderr.

 	-error-pos-style:<string>
 		Available options:
 			-error-pos-style:unix      file/path:45:3: